 Eczema is common amongst children, especially those with allergies such as hay fever and asthma.
 The condition is usually hereditary and triggered by common household allergens.

 Some of the common types of eczema are:

-- Contact eczema – reaction to irritants such are cleaning agents, cosmetics, fabrics, perfumes, and jewellery
+- Contact eczema – Reaction to irritants such are cleaning agents, cosmetics, fabrics, perfumes, and jewelry

-- Xerotic eczema – Also known are ‘winter itch,’ a condition that worsens with dry cold weather.
+- Xerotic eczema (Winter Itch) – A condition that worsens with dry or cold weather.
 Usually seen on hands and legs with extremely dry skin.

-Eczema is genetic and cannot be completely cured We at Christell will guide you on now to avoid it, lifestyle and diet changes, treatments to control eczema (when active), and treatments to reduce eczema patches
+Eczema is genetic and cannot be completely cured.
+We at Christell will guide you on how to avoid it, and offer advice on lifestyle and diet changes, treatments to control eczema (when active), and treatments to reduce eczema patches.